-If you are introducing a security appliance to an existing LDAP directory, your existing LDAP attribute names and values are probably different from the existing ones.
-You must create LDAP attribute maps that map your existing user-defined attribute names and values to Cisco attribute names and values that are compatible with the security appliance.
+If you are introducing a ASA to an existing LDAP directory, your existing LDAP attribute names and values are probably different from the existing ones.
+You must create LDAP attribute maps that map your existing user-defined attribute names and values to Cisco attribute names and values that are compatible with the ASA.
 You can then bind these attribute maps to LDAP servers or remove them as needed.
 You can also show or clear attribute maps.